stanislavbrtna/svs-script/SYNTAX.md

     Hello
     2
+Function must contain at least one command or empty command block to be valid.
+Examples of minimal valid functions:

+    function f1 {}
+    function f2 return arg0 + 2;
+    function f3 b = 2;

 Maximum of functions in one file is limited by FUNCTION_TABLE_L define.
 Return command and return value are both optional.